 This has advantages for every party, that operates within said system.
 For you, this means that you can maintain the PSP integrations at one central spot in the system instead of many.
 For your clients, it hides the complexity of dealing with many different PSPs.
 And for end-users this culminates in a seamless recurring user experience during the checkout for any of your services.

 Moreover, keeping your technology in-house lets you decide about checkout flows, user experience, feature updates, supported payment methods, and currencies according to your own business needs.
 You choose what to build and when to launch.

 Advantages of In-House Automotive Payment Systems

 Even in the light of lower initial costs, outsourcing payment to a PSP does not balance out in the long run.
-Not only can car manufacturers position themselves as technology leaders.
+Not only can car makers position themselves as technology leaders.
 They also benefit from self-built payment systems in many regards.

 You can offer a unified easy-to-integrate API for multi-national dealer portals or merchants.
 Not only will your partners appreciate uniform onboarding processes – but the whole system will also be easier for you to maintain and update compared to the direct integration of multiple PSPs in various countries at different platforms and shops.
 This saves costs in the long run.

 Full Feature Update Control